-He started in 1986 in the National Programming department of WQED/Pittsburgh, moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.
+He started his career in the National Programming department of WQED/Pittsburgh, moved to Hollywood and freelanced there, contributing to TV on networks including PBS, FOX, A&E, USA Network, & Discovery Channel.

-He was recruited by Korn/Ferry to join National Geographic Television in their Washington, DC, headquarters and served as a supervising producer on the long-running "Explorer" series.
-Finkelpearl joined Travel Channel in 1999 where he was an executive producer and director of production for five years as the network grew from 25 million homes in the USA to 75 million.
+Finkelpearl joined National Geographic Television in their Washington, DC, headquarters and served as a supervising producer on the long-running "Explorer" series.
+He then joined Travel Channel under Discovery Communications where he was an executive producer and director of production for five years as the network grew from 25 million homes in the USA to 75 million.
 He oversaw hundreds of hours of television there.
 At Travel Channel, he was on the team that launched series like "World Poker Tour" and ”Travel Channel’s World’s Best.”

 Finkelpearl next joined Discovery Channel as an executive producer in and was responsible there for the editorial and creative direction of millions upon millions of dollars worth of TV.
 He was the network’s production executive in charge of shows like "American Chopper," "American HotRod," & "American Casino."

 After Discovery Communications, Finkelpearl jumped back to the indie production side of the desk and created and launched shows like "Car Czar" for National Geographic Channel and "Lock and Load with R. Lee Ermey" for History.
 He executive produced series like "The Lottery Changed My Life" for TLC and made programming for clients like HGTV & planetgreen.

 Finkelpearl was co-creator of "DC Cupcakes" on TLC.
 The shows 30 episodes made Washington’s Georgetown Cupcake shop a regular stop on Gray Line bus tours of the nation’s capital.

 Other creations include "Snipers, Inc" for Nat Geo Channel, a program about a family of American arms dealers based outside of Nashville.
-And he wrote and produced the recent H2 hit "101 Weapons That Changed the World."
+And he wrote and produced the H2 hit "101 Weapons That Changed the World."

-Finkelpearl is repped by Adam Leibner at UTA-N.S.
-Bienstock/New York City.
+Finkelpearl is repped by Adam Leibner at United Talent Agency (UTA)